halfbrained/cuda_lsp/readme/options_description.md

     * 2 - "dashes"
     * 3 - "wave"

-* enable_code_tree - fill "Code tree" from the LSP server
+* enable_code_tree - fill "Code Tree" from the LSP server

-* tree_types_show - which document symbols to show in the tree.
+* tree_types_show - which document symbols to show in the "Code Tree".
 Empty string for default value, or comma-separated string of symbol kinds:
     * shown by default:
         * namespace
         * class